Stefanik's rise toward leadership job irks conservatives - WTMJ

 “Leadership elections are always an opportunity for discussions about the future” of House Republicans, said Michael Steel, who was a top aide to Boehner and other leading GOP figures.

 Stefanik, whose office declined to comment for this article, does have some significant conservative credentials.
-These include past support from the National Rifle Association and endorsements from the Susan B. Anthony List, an anti-abortion group.
+These include past support from the National Rifle Association, endorsements from the Susan B. Anthony List, an anti-abortion group, and recent praise from Rep. Jim Jordan, R-Ohio, a conservative leader.”

 But she’s consistently gotten moderate scores for her voting record: a lifetime 48% from Heritage Action for America and 35% from Club for Growth, a pair of conservative organizations, among the lowest grades for House Republicans.